Ray Borner

 1996

-Canberra again restructured their roster as they looked to find success, moving on from import duo Jervaughn Scales and Fred Cofield, and adding Robert Rose (via Adelaide) and Darnell Mee, who had previously played with the Denver Nuggets NBA.
-Chris Blakemore (via Adelaide) and rookie Brendan Mann, who had just won a gold medal with the Australian Junior team, were signed to replace the outgoing Lachlan Armfield (to Newcastle) and Matt Witkowski (to Gold Coast).
+Canberra once again restructured their roster in an effort to push for success, parting ways with import duo Jervaughn Scales and Fred Cofield while bringing in Robert Rose (via Adelaide) and Darnell Mee, who had previously played with the Denver Nuggets in the NBA.
+The Cannons also signed Chris Blakemore (via Adelaide) and rookie Brendan Mann, fresh off a gold medal win with the Australian Junior team, to replace the outgoing Lachlan Armfield (to Newcastle) and Matt Witkowski (to Gold Coast).

 1997